jaypalexa/baseballink/pages/magazine/vol_1_no_4/bi_vol_1_no_4_shaking_hands.md

   </p>

   <p>
     Bailey observed Ruth's every move once inside the ballpark.
 He watched as the Babe trotted to his right field position in the top of the first inning.
-After the opposing team was quickly retired, Bailey noticed the right fielder step on second base on his was back to the Yankee dugout &mdash; a habit (or superstition) that the Bambino repeated at the end of each inning.
+After the opposing team was quickly retired, Bailey noticed the right fielder step on second base on his was back to the Yankee dugout&mdash;a habit (or superstition) that the Bambino repeated at the end of each inning.
 Bailey also got to witness Ruth's hitting prowess when the Yankees came to bat in the bottom of the first inning.
 The Sultan of Swat worked the count full on the pitcher before launching a towering home run over the right field fence.
   </p>

   <p>